peblair/wiki-sem-500/README.md

 This repository contains the WikiSem500 dataset described in "Automated Generation of Multilingual Clusters for Word Embedding Evaluation" by Philip Blair, Yuval Merhav, and Joel Barry.

-The test groups themselves can be found in `wiki-sem-500.tar.gz`.
+The test groups themselves can be found in `wiki-sem-500.tar.gz` (`wiki-sem-500-tokenized.tar.gz` is pre-tokenized).
 The structure of the archive is as follows:

 ```
 wiki-sem-500